 For a copy of the Hill-Stead Plant Book: Beatrix Farrand’s Sunken Garden (Hill-Stead Museum, 2009), visit our Museum Shop.

-The Garden Gang
+Volunteer with the Garden Gang

 The Sunken Garden at Hill-Stead is maintained with the help of volunteers who meet on Wednesday mornings throughout the season.

-The fun begins in the spring, when the Garden Gang gathers to “Wake the Garden.”
+The fun begins in the spring when the Garden Gang gathers to “Wake the Garden.”
 Plants are thinned and divided.
 Some are potted to be sold at May Market, while others are moved to keep them in their correct position – as defined by the 1920s era planting plan by Beatrix Farrand.
 Finally, the beds are readied for the myriad annuals that will be planted when the weather warms a bit.

 The season winds down in late October, and the Garden Gang is there to “Put the Garden to Bed” for the winter.
 Perennials are cut back, annuals are removed and tulip bulbs are nestled in their beds for a vibrant show of color the following spring.